colinyjchung/jinnzhong/content/posts/20220120-First-Time-I-Wanted-To-Be-An-Author.md

 And here we are.

 But when did I FIRST started thinking science fiction over fantasy or literary fiction?
-It's probably when I discovered Paolo Bacigalupi in 2006.e's what I wrote:
+It's probably when I discovered Paolo Bacigalupi in 2006.